Tower House in Warkworth

 Warkworth is a fantastic village to be based as everything is within close reach.
 Whether it’s hanging up the car keys for a week or packing a picnic to explore each day, Tower House in Warkworth is in the ideal spot.

 We really liked the high specification of the decor, fixture and fittings.
 The fantastic welcome basket; White company towels and toiletries; Denby kitchen ware; comfortable beds and good quality bathroom fittings.
-We have been visiting high spec. cottages in the UK for at least ten years and this was the BEST YET!read our guest book
+We have been visiting high spec. cottages in the UK for at least ten years and this was the BEST YET!Escape the ordinary read our guest book

 Tips from a local